If you've noticed that your coffee beans are getting oily and aren't sure what to do with them, we're here to help.

 When you're roasting coffee beans, the steam from the water increases the internal pressure, which causes the beans to turn brown.

-This specific reaction is called the Maillard reaction and is due to an interaction between amino acids and sugars.
+This specific reaction is called the Maillard reaction and is due to an interaction between amino acids and sugars in roasted coffee beans.

 From there, the sugars caramelize, and the flavors of the bean will start to change.

 As the coffee keeps roasting, the deeper structures will start to break down - also known as the second crack, while causing the outer shells to be more porous.
-With that, the coffee oil starts to ascend to the surface.
+With that, the coffee bean oil starts to ascend to the surface with dark roast beans.

 Oil On Fresh Coffee Beans